fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

   {% respimg "" + mainImage.url + "", "" + mainImage.alt + "", "(min-width: 1600px) 646px, (min-width: 700px) 612px, 91.58vw", 320, mainImage.aspectRatioHeight %}
   <figcaption>{{ mainImage.figcaption }}</figcaption>
 </figure>

+(Note: as I type this three weeks later, we’re about to re-enter tighter Covid restrictions, so I feel very grateful to have had the opportunity for a break  away from the house when we did, as it wouldn’t be possible now.
+I’m also thankful to everywhere we stayed for their care in taking the appropriate precautions for the benefit of their guests.)

 In 2020 it's been pretty difficult to holiday abroad for two reasons: firstly, the small matter of a global pandemic; and secondly, the arrival of our Border Terrier puppy, Rudy.
 So we decided to make the most of our beautiful homeland, Scotland, and go on a road trip.